Blato, Korčula: Municipality of Blato

 The Municipality of Blato, situated on the island of Korčula, administratively falls under the Dubrovnik-Neretva County.
 The municipality is made up of Blato and Potirna.
 It has access to the sea on both sides of the island.
 Once the main port of Blato, Prigradica is located about 3 km north of the town of Blato.
 The municipality's coastline is 36.3 kilometers in length.
 Within the area are olive trees and vineyards.

 Demographics

-According to the 2011 census, the Municipality of Blato has population of 3,593.
+According to the 2021 census, its population was 3,330 with 3,282 living in the town proper.
+According to the 2011 census, the Municipality of Blato had a population of 3,593.
 The vast majority of the population are Roman Catholics.

-The municipality consists of following settlements:
+In 2021, the municipality consisted of the following settlements: